The University of Scranton delivers a meaningful education that challenges students morally, spiritually, and intellectually.

-At The University of Scranton, you’ll experience pride, passion, and promise steeped in our Jesuit tradition, which reaches back more than 500 years to the teachings, life, and insights of St. Ignatius Loyola.
-As a Jesuit university, we want our students to expect more from their education.
+At The University of Scranton, you’ll experience a rich Jesuit tradition that reaches back more than 500 years to the teachings, life, and insights of St. Ignatius Loyola.
+As a Catholic and Jesuit university, we want our students to have an engaged, integrated, and global student experience: one that gives meaning to who we are and what we do.
 The University of Scranton is devoted to the Jesuit maxim of cura personalis, individual attention to students, and respect for the uniqueness of each member of the University community.

 A fascinating future

 There’s yet another success story at Scranton: the Fulbright story.
-Since 1972, 150 students from the Univer-sity have received Fulbright or other prestigious international fellowships, administered by the Institute of International Education and International Rotary.
-For the past nine years, The Chronicle of Higher Education has listed the University among the top producers of Fulbright awards for American students.
+Since 1972, 156 students from the University have received Fulbright or other prestigious international fellowships, administered by the Institute of International Education and International Rotary.
+In recent years The Chronicle of Higher Education has listed the University among the top producers of Fulbright awards for American students.

-Because more majors mean more major opportunities for you, Scranton offers 66 bachelor’s degree programs, 44 minors, and 26 master’s degree programs, as well as doctoral programs in physical therapy (D.P.T.) and nursing practice (D.N.P.) through three colleges and schools.
+Because more majors mean more major opportunities for you, Scranton offers 66 bachelor’s degree programs, 43 minors, and 29 master’s degree programs, as well as doctoral programs in Physical Therapy (DPT), Business Administration (DBA), and Nursing Practice (DNP) through three colleges and schools.

 Teachers with the power of passion